Z-ajamy/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-a function that frees a listint_t list. a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n). a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).
+a function that frees a listint_t list. a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n). a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n). a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).